-Where: St. Francis College, 182 Remsen St., Brooklyn, New York
+Where: St. Francis College, 182 Remsen Street, Brooklyn, NY

-Who: Click here for the list of stellar agents, editors, authors, and publishing professions who took part last year's conference, and stay tuned for more details about the line-up for 2014.
+Who: Click here for the list of agents, editors, authors, and publishing professionals who took part in last year's conference.

 - Panels -- Standard enrollment includes access to panels throughout the weekend.
 Click here to view the panel schedule.

 - One-on-One Editor/Agent Meetings -- Conference attendees have the opportunity to sign up for individual meetings with literary agents.
 We offer three different meeting levels, each one suited for writers at different stages of their project.
 Schedules, pricing, and applications can be found here.

 - Query Letter Boot Camp -- Literary agents Kate McKean and Michelle Brower will each host a 90-minute workshop that will (kindly) kick your query letter into shape.
 Attendees receive written line edits on their query letter and several will be workshopped in class.
 Click here for details.

 - Sackett Street Writer's Workshop Craft Classes -- Slice is thrilled to partner with the Sackett Street Writer's Workshop to offer craft classes in fiction and nonfiction.Visit our workshop page for class details, schedules, and applications.